 Let me repeat that-drink the brine, it is where the nutrients are.
 You certainly don’t want to be throwing it out!

 The reason why my fermentation workshop participants added too much salt is because they wanted to make sure the undesirable microorganisms were destroyed.
-However, too much salt (>3%) can select for the growth of homofermentative LAB and restrict the growth of heterofermentave LAB.
-Again, you really want a balance of these two groups of microbes, not too much, not too little, to get a great, full bodied flavor.
-On the other hand, two low salt (<0.8%) will result in a mushy, poor quality sauerkraut.4
+However, too much salt (>3%) can select for the growth of homofermentative LAB and restrict the growth of heterofermentative LAB.
+Again, you really want a balance of these two groups of microbes, not too much, not too little, to get a great, full-bodied flavor.
+On the other hand, two low salt (<0.8%) will result in mushy, poor-quality sauerkraut.4

 OK, back to the oxygen, you don’t want it.

 With an anaerobic environment, you can use less salt.
 This is because fermenting anaerobically reduces the risk of contamination, so you don’t need all of that salt.

 Researchers published a study on the use of anaerobic tanks for pickle fermentation.5 When this article was published in 1999, about 40% of the pickles produced in the US were fermented in open vat tanks exposed to the environment.
 In order to prevent spoilage, they had to use large amounts of salt.